Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 ### Potocol Sequence

-The FIDO exchange start with the server sending an authentication request to the client.
+The FIDO exchange phase starts with the server sending an authentication request to the client.
 This message is sent along with the last message of the server's TLS handshake.

 The Authentication Request can include authentication requirements, additional client data and a list of Public Key Identifiers.